NikVince/nightreign-map-router/README.md

 - **[DEVELOPMENT_CHECKLIST.md](./docs/DEVELOPMENT_CHECKLIST.md)**: Progress tracking
 - **[TECH_STACK.md](./docs/TECH_STACK.md)**: Technology stack details
 - **[docs_structure.md](./docs/docs_structure.md)**: Documentation hub

+## Contributing

+Contributions, feedback, and suggestions are welcome!
+If you notice issues, have ideas, or want to help, please open an issue or pull request.
+See [`/docs/DEVELOPMENT_GUIDELINES.md`](./docs/DEVELOPMENT_GUIDELINES.md) for more information on contributing.

 ## Legal Disclaimer
 This is a **fan project** created for educational and non-commercial purposes only.
 Nightreign Router is **not affiliated with, endorsed by, or sponsored by FromSoftware or Bandai Namco**.
 All referenced game content, names, and assets are © FromSoftware and Bandai Namco.
 No assets or code from this project may be used for commercial purposes.